Coloryr/ColorMC/docs/README_EN.md

 - After installation:
   On Windows/macOS, double-click the extracted file to run.
-  On Linux, double-click or run via:
+  On Linux, double-click to run, or use:
 ```
 ColorMC.Launcher
 ```